 You have resigned.
 Finally.
 And it means just one thing – the beautiful game still has a chance.
-This is a moment to celebrate, this is a moment to rejoice, because nothing and nobody associated with you, Mr Blatter, (Read: Blatter’s cronies) has ever been involved in anything that can be termed honourable.
+This is a moment to celebrate, this is a moment to rejoice because nothing and nobody associated with you, Mr Blatter, (Read: Blatter’s cronies) has ever been involved in anything that can be termed honorable.

 Because the muck in football has been planted right from the top, under your express supervision and manipulation in 17 years in charge of FIFA, the game’s governing body.

 But irony died an untimely death as you addressed the press conference on Tuesday.
 FIFA needs a ‘profound overhaul’, you proclaimed.
 Well Mr Blatter, the reality dawned on you just a decade too late.
 Because your defiance turned into desperation in just 4 days, with the FBI hot on your trails.
 Even after the Swiss attorney general said that he is not under investigation by Swiss authorities, you, football’s dictator, are no more safe from prosecution.
 You are now at the centre of the FBI’s corruption probe.

 As you decided to lay down your ‘mandate’, its time for you to face the truth.